 If you’re doing it right, your employee referral program isn’t just about participation rates and putting capable bums on seats.
 You’re thinking about how the people you hire will grow along with your company and you’re considering factors like their sense of purpose and culture fit.
 Employee churn is expensive, so think long-term.

 Hootsuite hires people who believe that social media can change the world.
 Virgin Hotels’ culture code encourages employees to bring their whole selves to work.
 Buzzfeed prioritizes diversity because they value a range of perspectives and because it allows them to recruit from the widest possible pool of talent.
 Pinterest was looking for both diversity and quantity and got both in spades.Once you know what you’re trying to achieve, coach others on what you’re looking for.
 Send an all-staff email.
 Put it on your careers page.
 Don’t be shy.

 Step 2: Streamline your process

 Do what you can to make your process as effortless as possible.
 Boil it down so that all your referrers have to do is submit names and contact info to your hiring team.
 Tech tools can do your heavy lifting for you.
 Our friends at eFounders refer candidates by typing in a short Slack command.
 This creates a new referred candidate in their hiring pipeline in Workable, and also sends candidates an email with the link to the job listing.

 We like to namecheck our hiring managers on Twitter when promoting our own open positions at Workable.
 It’s an easy way for candidates to learn more about who they would be working with.
-We also frequently use our plugin, the Workable Clipper, which enables our hiring team to source candidates to our talent pool from social media and popular professional networks.
+We also frequently use People Search, which enables our hiring team to source candidates to our talent pool from social media and popular professional networks.
 If used with LinkedIn, you can add a candidate’s entire work history with a few clicks.

 Step 3: Incentivize, incentivize, incentivize